Skip to main content

 1.25 hours of Technology CLE Credit in California under Cal Bar Rule 2.72(C)(2)(a)(iv).
 Provider will apply for CA MCLE Accreditation for certain instructors. (other states can be requested).

-Why take a legal AI prompting class?
+Why take a legal AI class?

 There is a growing gap between legal professionals who understand AI and those who don’t.